UCL/MPHY0026/doc/summerschool/overlay_demo.rst

 Learning Objectives
 -------------------

-After completing this tutorial, students should be have an understanding of:
+After completing this tutorial, students should be able to:

-* Common uses of image overlay in medical imaging.
+* Describe common uses of image overlay in medical imaging.
-* Common challenges of image overlay in medical imaging.
+* Describe common challenges of image overlay in medical imaging.
-* The advantages/disadvantages of overlaying 2D & 3D data.
+* Explain the advantages/disadvantages of overlaying 2D & 3D data.

 **Assumed Knowledge**